AlexandrovLab/SigProfilerSimulator/README.md

       cushion=100:       [integer] Allowable cushion when simulating on the exome or targetted panel.
 Default is 100 base pairs region=None:       [string] Path to targetted region panel for simulated on a user-defined region.
 Default is whole-genome simulations. vcf=False		[boolean] Outputs simulated samples as vcf files with one file per iteration per sample.
-By default, the tool outputs all samples from an iteration into a single maf file.
+By default, the tool outputs all samples from an iteration into a single maf file. mask=None	[string] Path to probability mask file.
+A mask file format is tab-separated with the following required columns: Chromosome, Start, End, Probability.
+                                              Note: Mask parameter does not support exome data where bed_file flag is set to true, and the following header fields are required: Chromosome, Start, End, Probability.

 **INPUT FILE FORMAT**